Fitransyah-Portfolio-Unity-2D/LSW-Test/README.md

     - InventorySlot.cs and InventoryItem.cs are controlled by new script InventoryUI.cs
     - InventoryUI.cs communicating with Inventory.cs to populate data to UI mock up
     - Limiting the slot size from Inventory.cs  (based player current state)
+- Item Pickup System
+    - Spawning pickup on the world on game start
+    - Pickup the item to inventory by run over it
+    - Sync the UI with player inventory
+- Item drop system
+    - Create ItemDropper.cs this script should located at Player GO
+    - Its purpose is to drop item into the world based on player location
+    - Design this script for future extension (ex : with saving system)
 ## External Assets

 All assets is free item in Unity Asset Store, please download from package manager.